datanav/docs/talk/index.rst

 Sesam Talk synchronizes core business data across your different system types.
 You can read about :doc:`how it works <what-is-sesam-talk>` and which systems that are :doc:`currently supported <systems/index>`.

 ..
 Important::
-  Sesam talk is currently an experimental free service.
-Use it at your own risk.
+  Sesam talk is currently in Beta.
+Use with caution.

   .. link-button:: https://talk.sesam.io